AgResearch/snpGBS/README.md

 - **VCF file**: `example.vcf` stores all the SNP information, it can be downloaded from <https://figshare.com/articles/dataset/snpGBS/13591274>

+### Citation

+If you use snpGBS, please cite

+- Kang, J., Dodds, K., Byrne, S., Faville, M., Black, M., Hess, A., Hess, M., McCulloch, A., Jacobs, J., Milbourne, D., Wilcox, P., & Brauning, R. (n.d.). snpGBS: A Simple and Flexible Bioinformatics Workflow to Identify SNPs from Genotyping-by-Sequencing Data.
+In Exploiting genetic diversity of forages to fulfil their economic and environmental roles: Proceedings of the 2021 Meeting of the Fodder Crops and Amenity Grasses Section of EUCARPIA.
+Exploiting genetic diversity of forages to fulfil their economic and environmental roles.
+Univerzita Palackého v Olomouci. https://doi.org/10.5507/vup.21.24459677.16

 ### What's Next?

 - [**KGD**](https://github.com/AgResearch/KGD): R code for the analysis of genotyping-by-sequencing (GBS) data, primarily to construct a genomic relationship matrix for the genotyped individuals.